iBug/SepaMan/README.md

 ln -s "$SEPAMAN" /etc/network/if-post-down.d/
 ```

 Then create `/etc/default/sepaman` and set the value according to your needs.
-The following example values are used as defaults if omitted.
+The following example values are reasonable defaults if you want to start with. **Note that all settings must be present.**

 ```shell
 # System-wide SepaMan settings